 By the mid-1940s, the pineapple industry was well established in Queensland.
 To provide marketing and financial stability, a cooperative was formed to finance the building of a cannery.
 Golden Circle Cannery was opened at Northgate in 1947.
 The company was originally called Queensland Tropical Fruit Products, using “Golden Circle” as a brand name.
 More

 The iconic Four ‘n Twenty Pie was invented in Bendigo, Victoria by L.T.
-McClure who introduced them at the Royal Melbourne Agricultural Show.
+McClure in 1947.
+He started selling them at the Royal Melbourne Agricultural Show in 1949.
 Owing to increased demand he opened a bakery in a pavilion of the showgrounds, later moving to bigger premises.
 Australians eat more meat pies per capita than anyone else – on average more than 12 meat pies per year.
 The Four ‘n Twenty pie factory is the largest in the world, baking 50,000 pies an hour.
+More

 The original Barossa Vintage Festival was a single event – a Thanksgiving Ball to celebrate the end of harvest and the end of WWII.
 It was conceived by Colin Gramp of Orlando Wines and Bill Seppelt of Seppelt Wines.
 Australia’s longest-running wine festival, it is held every two years and now has a week-long calendar of events including wine workshops, heritage events and, significantly, church services.
 The Barossa’s Lutheran leanings reflect its German heritage.